 TGaz Editor: Insert a new figure and following paragraph as shown below on page 80 (line 11) the end of clause 9.4.2.298 (Ranging Parameters element) as follows

+The Secure LTF subelement is included in the IFTMR frame to indicate that the initiator supports use of secure LTF and the associated parameters; it is included in the IFTM, if the initiator and the responder successfully negotiate an FTM session where secure LTF are used.

+The format of the Secure LTF subelement is as shown in Figure 9-788edm1 (Secure LTF subelement format).